Path length: 82.7 miles

-The SPC Database lists 9 tornadoes on March 16, 1965 including a long-track F4.
-This tornado is listed with a path of 82.7 miles through parts of Grant, Kay Counties in Oklahoma and Sumner, Cowley Counties in Kansas.
+The SPC Database lists 9 tornadoes on March 16, 1965, including a long-track F4.
+This tornado is listed with a path of 82.7 miles through parts of Grant, Kay Counties in Oklahoma, and Sumner, Cowley Counties in Kansas.
 After digging into the Storm Data entry and Significant Tornadoes by Thomas Grazulis, it would appear this was more than likely not a single path.
 Storm Data mentions the tornado touching the ground a few times and also notes multiple funnels.
-Grazulis has 2 entries for this event: 1) A family of tornadoes in Grant and Kay Counties, OK into Sumner and Cowley Counties, KS and then 2) for a separate tornado in Sumner and Cowley Counties.
+Grazulis has two entries for this event: 1) A family of tornadoes in Grant and Kay Counties, OK into Sumner and Cowley Counties, KS, and then 2) for a separate tornado in Sumner and Cowley Counties.
 The family of tornadoes he has given an F4 rating, the separate tornado an F3 rating.
-I am documenting what we have from all sources on the type of damage that occurred in this area regardless of whether or not it was a family of tornadoes or single track.
+I am documenting what we have from all sources on the type of damage in this area, regardless of whether it was a family of tornadoes or a single track.

 A tornado developed 5.7 miles SSW of Nash, OK.
 Liberty Church and parsonage were leveled.
 It is noted that the tornado lifted east of Nash, 15 minutes after development.
 Storm Data then states, “the fast movement of the storm was noted by the numerous touchdowns of the tornado.”
 Grazulis notes that the early part of the path (in Nash) probably should be counted a separate tornado.

 Storm Data states the tornado passed 2 miles north of Jefferson.
 There was heavy damage along a 6-mile path from US 81, 3 miles south of Medford to US 64, 4 miles east of that town.
-5 farms had significant damage and there was 1 injury.
+Five farms had significant damage, and there was one injury.